netik/sxswcrawler/README.md

   ./download_sx.py
 ```

-Nowu should have a big, fat directory (music/) full of mp3 files.
-Run
+Now, you should have a big, fat directory (music/) full of mp3 files.
-"rename_mp 3_files.py" to rename them from "xxxx.mp3" to "artist -
+Run "rename_mp 3_files.py" to rename them from "xxxx.mp3" to "artist -
 title.mp3" with proper ID3 tags.

 The rename script will try to derive the proper artist and title